Published on

 A saildrone is a wind and solar-powered uncrewed surface vehicle (USV) capable of up to 12-month data collection missions on the open ocean.
 In October 2013, a saildrone nicknamed Honey Badger (these days Saildrone’s USVs are known only by a number) completed the first “no-handed” Pacific crossing, sailing 2,248 nautical miles in 34 days from San Francisco to Hawaii.

 Early Saildrone Explorer prototypes were designed with a narrow hull supported by two outriggers; the latest Explorer design is that of a 23-foot hull and a deeper, heavier keel.
 They are powered by a 15-foot wing, which is effectively a sail like on a sailboat, but of a design more similar to the wing on an airplane.
 Wind passing over the wing produces thrust, and a small tab on the end of the tail attached to the wing controls the angle of attack.
 The rudder controls the direction of the hull, and the keel keeps the saildrone upright.
 The Saildrone Explorer is used primarily for science data collection and single-beam ocean mapping.
 There are also two larger platforms: The 33-foot Voyager is designed for maritime security and ocean mapping and the 65-foot Surveyor is designed for deep-ocean multibeam mapping.
-Download vehicle product cards.
+Download vehicle spec sheets.

 Saildrone USVs are equipped with GPS and an onboard computer, enabling the vehicles to navigate following prescribed waypoints, while staying in a safety corridor, taking winds and currents into consideration autonomously.
 All vehicles are supervised 24/7 by trained operators at the Saildrone Mission Control in Alameda, CA.

 Saildrone founder and CEO Richard Jenkins evolved the design for his land-sailing vehicle, Greenbird, in which he set the wind-powered land speed record at 126 mph, to build the first ocean drone.
 However, Saildrone USVs aren’t designed for speed, rather stability and consistency, which are required for data collection, makes them environmentally friendly, and does not interfere with the marine life they are studying.
-(Although, SD 1020 did set a speed record in the Southern Ocean.)
+(Although, SD-1020 did set a speed record in the Southern Ocean.)

 Video: Freethink